Ericzklm/ComputerControl/Wiki/SetupGuide/Controllers/Controller-ESP32-WROOM.md

 5. Click Start and it will flash the PABotBase firmware to your ESP32.

+If you see that it gets stuck printing out `...` and never makes progress, please ask for help in our [Discord server](https://discord.gg/QBWHWXPPe9).
+We want to know how common this error is before adding a section on how to fix it.

 <img src="../Images/ControllerSetup-ESP32-WROOM-Flash-2.png">

 6. Reboot your ESP32.
 You can do this either by: